inductiva/inductiva/docs/introduction/data_flow.md

 task = simulator.run(input_dir="my_input_data_dir")
 ```

 The moment you invoke `run()` you start the uploading process.
-The folder `my_input_data_dir` is zipped and the corresponding zip file is uploaded to Inductiva servers.
+The folder `my_input_data_dir`
+is zipped and the corresponding zip file is uploaded to Inductiva servers.

-You can check what is actually happening when you invoke a simulator via the API.
+You can check what is happening when you invoke a simulator via the API.
 If you look at the logs produced at you will be able to see a message like this
 right in the beginning of the process execution: